 The Bad.
 These are non-trivial failings, and the first two in particular went a long way to killing my enjoyment of many scenes.

 - Misfire #1: Overused Comedy.
 There’s always been humor in Stranger Things, because the characters can be genuinely funny.
 In season 3 the show goes beyond this by playing situations themselves for laughs, which turns the series into a cheap comedy.
 When Hopper needs to commandeer a civilian’s car for police business, for example, he and Joyce treat the whole thing like a supremely laughable joke.
 Characters like Mayor Kline and the editors at The Hawkins Post are completely cartoonish.
 Mike and El’s breakup was a great idea, but again it’s played for laughs.
 Erica’s brat humor works to an extent, but should have been reined in at times.
-The comedy problem produces a clash in tone that’s downright offensive.
+The comedy problem produces a horrible clash in tone.

 - Misfire #4: Karen Wheeler.
 This is a minor point, but not so minor that I can’t mention it.
 It’s the go-nowhere subplot with Karen Wheeler and Billy.
 Having teased an affair between these two at the end of season 2, and picking up that thread right way at the start of this season, the Duffers drop it altogether with no payoff to the subplot at all.
 They should have had the courage of their initial convictions, and threw Karen and Billy in the sack.
 The repercussions would have been dramatic and severe, and gone a long way to reattaining the edginess of season 2.

 These flaws are unfortunate, because Stranger Things 3 could have been the best season to date.
 Worth reading in this light is The Guardian‘s Stranger Things 3: A Flawless Finale – But What a Slog to Get There.
 The season-3 finale is the best episode of the entire series, but it falls in the weakest season on whole.